nea89o/ModDevWiki/docs/ide-setup.md

 ### Creating a new Project

+!!! warning
+    Unfortunately, [GitHub decided to delete my account](https://nea.moe/blog/github-suspension/).
+Because of that you will need to use the [zip generator](https://nea.moe/tools/processor/forge1.8.9/).
+Once you have downloaded and unzipped the folder you can continue as you usually would with this tutorial.

 Go to [Forge1.8.9Template](https://github.com/nea89o/Forge1.8.9Template/).
 Click on "Use this template" and "Create a new Repository".
 Find a good name for your mod.
 If you want to code your mod in Kotlin or make a 1.12 mod you will need to tick "Include all branches".
 Don't worry about it too much, you can change this later with a little bit of effort.

 !!! warning